Wimmics/olivaw/docs/tests.md

 ### 2.3.1.
 Syntax

-This test checks if the SparQL request is syntaxically valid.
+This test checks if the SPARQL request is syntaxically valid.

 The request should be syntaxically valid in order for this test to pass